t-crest/soc-comm/README.md

 ## TODO

- * [x] Use and document the PipeCon, direction from master
+ * [x] Use and document the PipeCon, direction from slave
    * Or stick to the CpuInterface as it is and rename it
  * [ ] Wrapper for OCP (in Patmos)
  * [ ] Integrate a simple multicore device with T-CREST